-Our school leadership team - comprising of the Principal, Deputy Principal Wellbeing and Catholic Identity, Deputy Principal Learning and Teaching, Business Manager, Directors of Sub Schools (Junior, Middle & Senior), Director of Curriculum and Assessment and Director of Pedagogy and Student Performance - is responsible for ensuring that a strong child safe culture is created and maintained, and that policies and practices are effectively developed and implemented in accordance with Ministerial Order No. 1359.
+Our school leadership team comprising of the Principal, Deputy Principal Wellbeing - Students and Staff, Deputy Principal Learning and Teaching, Business Manager, Director of Catholic Identity and Mission, is responsible for ensuring that a strong child safe culture is created and maintained, and that policies and practices are effectively developed and implemented in accordance with Ministerial Order No. 1359.